JanaM-10/PanoramaStitching/README.md

 - Add / Remove Images

- Add Image: Add more images to the current set.
+ 1.Add Image: Add more images to the current set.
- Remove: Remove a selected thumbnail from the loaded images.
+ 2.Remove: Remove a selected thumbnail from the loaded images.

 - Thumbnail Panel
 Click on any thumbnail to select it.
 A red border will indicate the current selection.